uoe-agents/pressureplate/README.md

 ## Reward Function
 Each agent receives rewards independent of other agents.
-If an agent is in the room that contains their assigned plate, their reward is the normalized manhattan distance between their current position and the plate.
+If an agent is in the room that contains their assigned plate, their reward is the normalized Manhattan distance between their current position and the plate.
 Otherwise, their reward is the number of rooms between their current room and the room that contains their assigned plate.

 # Installation